Marcus Mariota: Atlanta Falcons

-On July 28, 2022, Mariota was named the Falcons' starting quarterback after engaging in an open competition for the starting quarterback job with rookie Desmond Ridder during the offseason.
-Mariota threw for 215 yards, rushed for 72 yards and a rushing touchdown in the Falcons season opener, in a 27–26 loss to rival New Orleans Saints.
-In Week 6, Mariota went 13-for-14 for 129 yards and two touchdowns along with 50 rushing yards and a touchdown in a 28–14 win over the San Francisco 49ers, earning NFC Offensive Player of the Week.
-In Week 8 against the Carolina Panthers, Mariota passed 20 completions of 28 attempts for 253 yards with three touchdown passes and two interceptions in 37–34 win.
+On July 28, Mariota was named the Falcons' starting quarterback after competing for the job with rookie Desmond Ridder in the offseason.
+In the season opener against the New Orleans Saints, Mariota threw for 215 yards and rushed for 72 yards and a touchdown during the narrow 27–26 loss.
+During a Week 6 28–14 victory over the San Francisco 49ers, he completed 13-for-14 passes for 129 yards and two touchdowns while also rushing for 50 yards and a touchdown.
+Mariota was named NFC Offensive Player of the Week for his performance.
+Two weeks later against the Carolina Panthers, Mariota completed 20-of-28 passes for 253 yards, three touchdowns, and two interceptions in the 37–34 overtime victory.

-On December 8, 2022, Mariota was benched in favor of Ridder for the Falcons Week 15 game against the New Orleans Saints.
-Mariota was placed on injured reserve with a knee injury on December 14, 2022.
-On February 28, 2023, the Falcons released Mariota.
+On December 8, Mariota was benched in favor of Ridder for the Falcons' Week 15 rematch against the Saints.
+Mariota was placed on injured reserve with a knee injury six days later.
+In the 2022 season, he appeared in 13 games, throwing for 2,219 yards, 15 touchdowns, and nine interceptions, to go along with a career-high 438 rushing yards and four touchdowns.